International Students' Frequently Asked Questions

 Once new financial documentation has been received, the program should forward the original financial documentation along with a letter (make sure you include the student's current mailing address) to the Graduate School requesting the deferred admission.

 If the applicant has deferred several times and the original application is a year or more old, please have the applicant fill out a new application form (there might be changes and additions to be made on the new application).
-The applicant would also be required to submit a new application fee.
+The applicant will also be required to submit a new application fee.